Resolving Stitch Issues

 - Looping on the Bottom - Almost always the top thread being outside of the tension disks.

-- Shredding/Breaking Thread - Sharp edges in the thread path or bad thread path, or wrong needle size for thread.
+- Shredding/Breaking Thread - Sharp edges in the thread path, bad thread path, or wrong needle size for thread.

 - Inconsistent Tension - An interesting topic.